makaronz/site2data/frontend/README.md

 ## Purpose

-This is the SvelteKit frontend for Site2Data – a platform for filmmakers to analyze film scripts and production documentation using AI/ML.
+This is the React frontend for Site2Data – a platform for filmmakers to analyze film scripts and production documentation using AI/ML.

 ---